About This Course

 Course Outline

 Our BA (Hons) Digital Humanities and Information Technology degree is an innovative course where you will explore a broad range of arts and humanities topics, while also studying the principles of information technology and digital media.
-We look at how the digital can enable innovation, but also how technology is changing what it means for us to be a human in the age of machines.
+We look at how the digital can enable innovation, but also how technology is changing what it means for us to be human in the age of machines.

 Fundamentally, the study of digital humanities is about the visionary and creative collaboration between the arts and technology, and we promise you an exciting journey on one of the most innovative courses on campus today.